 In addition to talent development, talent retention is also important in talent management.
 Organizations can improve talent retention by creating a positive work environment, providing good compensation and benefits, and providing clear career development opportunities.
 In the context of SWOC analysis, talent retention should include activities that aim to maintain strengths and opportunities, and address weaknesses and challenges.
 In terms of financial strategies, talent retention should include the development of compensation and benefits programs that match the financial needs of the organization.
 In an effort to integrate SWOC analysis and financial strategies with talent management, organizations can develop a talent management strategy that focuses on achieving sustainable organizational performance.
 This strategy should include talent identification, talent development, and talent retention in a holistic and integrated manner.
-In addition, the talent management strategy should be aligned with the organization's goals and vision, and accommodate the organization's financial needs.
-In the context of developing a talent management strategy, organizations should consider several key factors, including:
+In addition, the talent management strategy should be aligned with the organization's goals and vision, and accommodate the organizations should consider several key factors, including: